SapprPlanet/sapprplanet/README.md

 The library allows you to make samples of satellite measurements from large data sets (currently, we use magnetic field measurements by MGS and MAVEN satellite missions, written as "*.sts" files) on arbitrary grids according to various criteria, as well as provide approximations and analytical extensions of the magnetic field (including bringing it to the same height and continuing towards sources, to the surface of the planet) with a specially developed version of the combined method for this project local and regional S-approximations, which is one of the options for implementing the method of linear integral representations.

 #### Contribute
 This code is still under development and benchmarking.
-If you find any bugs or errors in the code, please report them in GitHub.
+If you find any bugs or errors in the code, please report them in GitHub or email us.

 For this code, we work on the develop branch and merge it to the main branch (with a new version number) everytime significant addtions/improvements are made.
 If you plan on making contributions, please base everything on the develop branch.